Tasty Recipes for the Home Cook

 Paul’s Shrimp with Lobster Sauce

 If you like takeout lobster sauce, you will like this!
 And if you have only had it in a light sauce, it’s time to switch things up.
-This brown sauce version is savory, and salty, with great depth of flavor.
+This brown sauce version is savory and salty, with a great depth of flavor.
 The next time you think of takeout, think of takeout at home instead!

 My family always looks forward to lobster sauce dinner.
 It is an easy weeknight favorite we thoroughly enjoy that comes together in 30 minutes.
 It can be made with just pork or pork and shrimp.
 We are a shrimp-loving household, so we always have both!